Legalization of Cannabis

 - Personal cultivation: the province may allow municipalities to set rules on public visibility and security requirements for growing cannabis plants at home to ensure public safety and limited nuisances (such as odours and visibility).

 - Seeking feedback from the public on the areas that local government can regulate (retail outlets, public consumption, and personal cultivation).
 A feedback form was distributed to all households and businesses in early February 2018.
-Other public engagement events are taking place as well.
+Other public engagement events took place as well.
 (Complete).

-- The City and Council will develop and implement regulations to best meet the communities’ desires and also achieve objectives established by the federal and provincial governments (Complete).
+- The City and Council has implemented regulations to best meet the communities’ desires and also achieve objectives established by the federal and provincial governments (Complete).